What makes an organization capable of long-term success, through several phases of renewal or reinvention? I.e. what makes for dynamic capability?

 This approach requires paradoxical thinking in practice to find solutions.
 The full explanation of this approach synthesizes several elements from org. research.
 It highlights collaboration as the life-blood of value creation.
 Organizational learning is applied to protect and/or restore vital collaborative links between units and levels of the organization.

 Threats to these links come from many sources.
 Here we focus on those produced by Both/And conflicts.
 Research on ambidextrous management has produced important findings on how to deal with these threats and and I develop a conflict management approach that is still broader in scope.
-A folksy image for this broader approach would see it as a system that can help these conflictual "odd couples" that cannot collaborate to form "productive partnerships" or "golden dualities".
+A folksy image for this broader approach would see it as a system that can help these conflictual "odd couples" that need to collaborate but cannot yet transcend their deep differences to form "productive partnerships" or "golden dualities".

 Dynamic capability requires frequent attention to the many partnerships on which organizational learning and functioning depends.
 Many areas and levels of leadership are involved.
 More specifics follow on other pages.
 See links below.